 Finally, with IRA’s, you have a little bit more flexibility over the fund.
 With 401(k)’s, you have to ask for your plan administrator’s permission to take out loans or file for special withdrawals.
 With an IRA, since you are the boss, you make these decisions with your investment service provider.

-Bottom line: After contributing as much as you need to get your full 401(k) employer match, save the remainder to your IRA.
+Bottom line: After contributing as much as you need to get your full 401(k) employer match, route the remainder of your savings into your IRA.

 3- How Much Do You Plan to Contribute?

-After fees, the next topic to consider is how much you plan to save up every year.
+After fees, the next topic to consider is how much money you plan to save every year.

 Bottom line: After you’ve maxed out your IRA, you should then switch back over to your 401(k) and continue to save your money there.

 One more ingredient to make this subject just a little bit more complicated is the issue of whether or not to use a Roth-style account.

 As you might already know, Roth accounts are the opposite of Traditional-style accounts.
 With a Roth, you pay your taxes now, the money grows tax-free, and then remains tax-free even after you’ve retired.

 To Roth or not comes down to one simple question: Do you think you’ll have more expenses now or in the future?

 What is this question getting at?
 It’s trying to identify whether you think you’ll be in a higher tax bracket now or later.